 However the city is constantly growing, along with the transport needs of its population.
 How long can you keep the subway system running before it grinds to a halt?

 Mini Metro is available now through Steam Early Access for PC, Mac, and Ubuntu.
-Mini Metro will come to iOS, Android, and other platforms early in 2015.
+Mini Metro will come to iOS, Android, and other platforms mid-to-late 2015.

 We're adding a lot into the release: procedural audio, infinite-play zen mode, leaderboards, multiple maps and themes based on real-world cities, a new interface, and more cool stuff.

 If you'd like to start playing Mini Metro now, while it's still in development, you can buy it now while it's in Early Access.
 You'll receive the beta through Steam and, if you purchase through Humble, DRM-free for Windows, Mac, and Ubuntu through the Humble Library, and also on Android once the game is out of beta.